 What to know

-Our Barnyard family features white tailed deer, friendly calves, charismatic goats, gentle horses, whimsical sheep and our adorable pot-bellied pig- each with their own unique lovable personalities.
+Our Barnyard family features white tailed deer, friendly goats, gentle horses, and whimsical sheep - each with their own unique lovable personalities.

 Every Spring, we welcome new life!
 We work very closely with Baily's Dairy Farm of Chester County- our Dairy product supplier.
 Many springs two calves visit with our family and remain in our care for a whole year.
-After their short stay out front, they join our friends Maddie, Tulip and Jed in our Barnyard area.
+After their short stay out front, they join our friends Maddie and Tulip in our Barnyard area.
 At the end of the year, they return to their family in Chester County and begin their cushy lives as free range dairy cows.

 Our friends are out every day and they would love your company!